Syntra-Solutions/entryptor/.github/instructions/COPILOT.md.instructions.md

 - **Check `TASK.md`** before starting a new task.
 If the task isn't listed, add it with a brief description and today's date.
 - **Use consistent naming conventions, file structure, and architecture patterns** as described in `PLANNING.md`.
 - **Reference these files** when GitHub Copilot needs context about project patterns.
+- **When I push to remotes, first fill in the TASK.md if not done already and then go on to pushing**
 - **We should always work on STAGING branch and push to 2 remotes on STAGING branch** the main branches on remotes will be merged manually on Azure and GitHub
 - **Pushing to remote** we should always push to 2 remotes https://dev.azure.com/syntrasoftware/_git/Entryptor and https://github.com/Syntra-Solutions/entryptor